Vikas2004/locator/README.md

 - This application help it's users to find the treasures based on the treasure location and it validates the user location when it matches with the treasure location and confirm it to the user with UI effects.
 How cool is it right?

+# About the App:

+- This is a single page application where two colors will be displayed.
+- When the player touches/clicks the first color they request a valid (treasure) location and hear confirmation that a location has been selected so that they can start finding the location.
+- When the player touches/clicks the second color they check with the application if they are in the location or not.
+If not they would get instructions on how to get to the location with speech.(They can hear this.)
+- The player will be able to hear and displayed the message if they have reached the location.
+- The player will also be prompted if they want another location and if the player chooses to continue the above process will be iterated.

+# Contributors:

 <table>
   <tr>
     <td align="center"><a href="https://github.com/Vikas2004"><img src="https://avatars.githubusercontent.com/u/60014528?s=400&u=1d1b38ceb231dedb3dc4d9de6d41bd1603eb9590&v=4" width="100px;" alt=""/><br /><sub><b>Vikas Baswapuram</b></sub></a><br /><a href="https://github.com/Vikas2004" title="Code">💻</a></td>